Mat6478/Calminder/README.md

 http://raysphereconsulting.com/

-Calminder is feature-rich and user-friendly calendar and reminder app designed to help users plan efficiently, stay organized, and stay motivated through powerful scheduling, task management, and productivity tools.
+Calminder is a feature-rich and user-friendly calendar and reminder app designed to help users plan efficiently, stay organized, and stay motivated through powerful scheduling, task management, and productivity tools.

 Features: